solana-labs/inc-20210825/README.md

 solana-keygen new
 ```

+Otherwise, this program would fail to execute at all with
+`error: No such file or directory (os error 2)`.

 ### Availability of private keys

 `cleanup` mode requires the existence of private keys of spl-token owners locally.